shopwareLabs/psh/README.md

 * Replace __ENV__ and __HOST__ in these files with the constant values
 * Execute `id` and `ll` and replace __ID__ and __LSAHL__ with the output
 * Load additional commands from the docker environment and prefix them with `docker:_NAME_`
+* Create or overwrite the template destination files from the source template and replace variables according to the current environment.

 ### Writing SH-Scripts